AEADataEditor/docker-aer-2022-0276/README.md

 The script will

 - map the Stata license into the right location within the image
-- map the current directory into the image at `/project`
+- map the current directory into the image at `/project` and sets the working directory to that "volume"
 - ensure the user is set to `statauser` inside the image
 - modify the `entrypoint` to the Bash shell, and provide an interactive shell